21zhouyun/CountMinSketch/README.md

 ##### Other files:
 ######gpu_countminsketch.py:

-I tried to the massive parallelism provided by a GPU to speed up the hashing process.
+I tried to leverage the massive parallelism provided by a GPU to speed up the hashing process.
 There are two main concerns:

 1. Since the hashing function need access to entire M matrix, this is not a typical problem that can be chunked and feed to a GPU and get massive speedup.
 As you can see in the opencl kernel I wrote, I used an atomic_add to solve the race problem.
 However, if the collision rate is high, the GPU implementation may degenerate into a slower sequential version of CMS.